UIUC-SINE/old_website/content/thesis/intro.md

 # Area based Registration

 There are two overarching categories of image registration algorithms, area based and feature based.
-Area based methods perform no feature detection or feature mapping and instead use all available pixels in the feature matching step <!-- not necessarily true --> to register the images.
-Most classical registration methods fall into this category and they are relatively simpler than feature based methods as a result.
+Area based methods perform no feature detection or feature mapping and instead use all available pixels in the model estimation step <!-- not necessarily true --> to estimate transform parameters.

 This simplicity can sometimes come at a performance cost in certain situations, however.
 If a target scene has smooth regions with few salient features to register on, an area based method may perform more poorly than a feature based method which can ignore the smooth parts of the scene that contain little alignment information.